lavanet/lava/cookbook/README.md

 > Note: the "local" and "stateful" is not currently supported, so they may be set with arbitrary values.

-The following example is a spec proposal of Optimism mainnet and testnet.
+The following example is an OUTDATED spec proposal of Optimism mainnet and testnet.
 Note that Optimism imports `ETH1` since it supports all of the Ethereum API.
 Additional APIs are explicitly defined (like `eth_getBlockRange` and more).

 ```json
 {